Higher-order asymptotic profiles for solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic nonlinearity: Preliminaries

 \end{lem}

 Next, we shall introduce the $L^{p}$-decay estimate for $G(x, t)$ defined by \eqref{def.G-M}.
 The following estimate \eqref{G-est} with $k=0$ is well known (see e.g. \cite{GGS99}).
-We give the proof of it for a more general case: \begin{lem} Let $\alpha>1$, $k\ge0$, $l$ be a non-negative integer and $1\le p \le \infty$.
-Then, we have
+In what follows, we would like to introduce a slightly generalized estimate including the fractional derivatives $(D_{x}^{\alpha}\p_{x})^{k}$.
+Since $G(x,t)$ has the parabolic self-similarity, some may think that the following lemma is clear.
+However, let us give its proof for the reader's convenience. \begin{lem} Let $\alpha>1$ and $k, l \in \mathbb{N}\cup\{0\}$.
+Then, for any $1\le p\le \infty$, we have